Back

 Taking Over as Project Manager

-When the project manager couldn’t continue until completion, I stepped up to ensure the project stayed on track.
-Although I don’t have a technical background in coding, I managed the team by conducting regular check in every three days and setting clear feature delivery goals.
-During development, user error reports came in daily.
-To handle them systematically, I created a dedicated error log spreadsheet containing the issue location and description, helping developers trace and fix problems faster.
-After each fix, I conducted post checks across modules to ensure no new bugs appeared in other parts of the system.
+When the project manager couldn’t continue until the end, I stepped in to keep the project on track.
+Even though I don’t have a coding background, I managed the team by doing check-ins every three days and setting clear goals for each feature delivery.
+During development, user error reports came in almost every day, so I made an error log spreadsheet to record where and what the issues were.
+This helped developers find and fix problems faster.
+After each fix, I rechecked all related modules to make sure no new bugs appeared elsewhere.

 Processes that were once manual and scattered are now centralized, faster, and easier to control.

-Everything from payroll and KPI bonuses to COGS calculations, stock monitoring, and inter outlet distribution is now integrated in one connected system.
+Everything from payroll and KPI bonuses to COGS calculations, stock monitoring, and inter-outlet distribution is now integrated into one connected system.

-Saved significant time in daily operations and reduced human error.
+• Saved significant time and reduced human errors.

 This project taught me how system complexity and time constraints can shape communication and expectations.

-Because Tatitatu’s business process was long and layered, we decided to discuss the system feature by feature in each session making it easier for everyone to understand and agree.
+Because Tatitatu’s business process was long and layered, we decided to discuss the system feature by feature in each session making it easier for everyone to understand and align.

 From this project, I learned that designing complex systems requires:

-A full system overview early on to maintain consistency in later development stages.
+• A full system overview early on to maintain consistency during development.